ianrenton/ianrenton.com/_planesailing/2021-06-24-aprs-receiver.markdown

 KISSPORT 8001
 ```

 This asks Direwolf to read mono audio at 24000 samples per second from `stdin` and decode it at 1200 baud; and not to output audio at all.
-It creates a KISS server on port 8001, where Plane/Sailing Server will look for it, and it changes the default port of the AGW server from 8000, which would conflict with Dump1090, to 8007.
+It creates a KISS server on port 8001, where Plane/Sailing Server will look for it.

 I also added lines following this template, so that APRS data I receive would be sent to a web server, making it an internet gateway or "iGate".
 If following this procedure for yourself, replace everything in square brackets&mdash;you'll need an amateur radio callsign, please don't set this up if you don't have one!
 You'll also need to generate an [APRS-IS passcode](https://apps.magicbug.co.uk/passcode/), enter your station's lat/long and altitude (in metres), and the regional [aprs2.net](https://aprs2.net) server to connect to, in my case "euro".